Visit Wilderness

 Marjory Stoneman Douglas Wilderness and Ernest F. Coe Visitor Center Designation Act - Public law 105-82 (11/13/1997) Changes name from Everglades Wilderness to Marjory Stoneman Douglas Wilderness

-For more information (To download or see all affected Wilderness areas) visit our law library for 105-82 or legislative history for 105-82 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 105-82 or legislative history for 105-82 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.